scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 The sample e-commerce application shows how users can order and pay for items by using a line of credit.
 The use case described in this tutorial is the same as the [basic ScalarDB sample](../scalardb-sample) but takes advantage of [two-phase commit transactions](https://github.com/scalar-labs/scalardb/tree/master/docs/two-phase-commit-transactions.md) when using ScalarDB.

-The sample application has two microservices called *Customer Service* and *Order Service* based on the [database-per-service pattern](https://microservices.io/patterns/data/database-per-service.html).
+The sample application has two microservices called the *Customer Service* and the *Order Service* based on the [database-per-service pattern](https://microservices.io/patterns/data/database-per-service.html):

-- **Customer Service** manages customer information, including line-of-credit information, credit limit, and credit total.
+- The **Customer Service** manages customer information, including line-of-credit information, credit limit, and credit total.
-- **Order Service** is responsible for order operations like placing an order and getting order histories.
+- The **Order Service** is responsible for order operations like placing an order and getting order histories.

 Each service has gRPC endpoints.
 Clients call the endpoints, and the services call each endpoint as well.

 The databases that you will be using in the sample application are Cassandra and MySQL.
-Customer Service and Order Service use Cassandra and MySQL, respectively, through ScalarDB.
+The Customer Service and the Order Service use Cassandra and MySQL, respectively, through ScalarDB.

 ![Overview](images/overview.png)

 As shown in the diagram, both services access a small coordinator database used for the Consensus Commit protocol.
 The database is service-independent and exists for managing transaction metadata for Consensus Commit in a highly available manner.

-In the sample application, for ease of setup and explanation, we co-locate the coordinator database in the same Cassandra instance of Order Service.
+In the sample application, for ease of setup and explanation, we co-locate the coordinator database in the same Cassandra instance of the Order Service.
 Alternatively, you can manage the coordinator database as a separate database.

 {% capture notice--info %}
 **Note**